wormholer/KAP-manual/en/integration/tableau_8.en.md

----
-layout: docs15
-title:  Tableau 8
-categories: tutorial
-permalink: /docs15/tutorial/tableau.html
----
+# Integration with Tableau 8.x

 > There are some limitations of Kylin ODBC driver with Tableau, please read carefully this instruction before you try it.
 >
 > * Only support "managed" analysis path, Kylin engine will raise exception for unexpected dimension or metric
 > * Please always select Fact Table first, then add lookup tables with correct join condition (defined join type in cube)
 > * Do not try to join between fact tables or lookup tables;
 > * You can try to use high cardinality dimensions like seller id as Tableau Filter, but the engine will only return limited seller id in Tableau's filter now.

-### For Tableau 9.x User
-Please refer to [Tableau 9.x Tutorial](./tableau_91.html) for detail guide.

-### Step 1.
-Install Kylin ODBC Driver
+### Install Kylin ODBC Driver
 Refer to this guide: [Kylin ODBC Driver Tutorial](./odbc.html).

+Please make sure to download and install Kylin ODBC Driver __v1.5__.
+If you already installed ODBC Driver in your system, please uninstall it first.

-### Step 2.
-Connect to Kylin Server
+### Connect to Kylin Server
 > We recommended to use Connect Using Driver instead of Using DSN.

 Connect Using Driver: Select "Other Database(ODBC)" in the left panel and choose KylinODBCDriver in the pop-up window.